idelchi/go-gitignore/Untitled-3.md

 ----------

-Run `go test -run TestGitIgnore .` and amend gitignore.go until all tests pass.
+Assess the current implementation.

+Read `avoid-overfitting.md` and strictly adhere to it.

 Keep a holistic view in order to reach 1-1 parity.
 No "overfitting" to the tests.

-Read avoid-overfitting.txt and strictly adhere to it.

 Keeping running `go test -run TestGitIgnore .` after each change.